demisto/content/Templates/README.md

 # Using the templates:
-Every category of integration has its template.
+Every category of integration has a unique, corresponding template.
 Copy the integration from its folder to a new folder under `Integrations`.
-Each template contains standard commands (as `!ip` and `!file`), outputs (as DBotScore, IP, Email, etc...).
+Each template contains standard commands (such as `!ip` and `!file`), outputs (such as DBotScore, IP, Email, etc.).

-It also contains examples of how to use basic Demisto's functions (as return_outputs and assign_params) and the code conventions conducted by Demisto.
+It also contains examples of how to use basic Demisto functions (such as return_outputs and assign_params) and Demisto code conventions.

-Use the template as a guideline.
-Don't bother to change things in your integration as needed.
+Use the template as a guideline and feel free to modify as needed.
 # Using the BaseClient:
 ## Overview
 The BaseClient class is meant to contain all of the HTTP requests made to the API.
-It is used as a wrapper to the API. **Do not use the BaseClient as it is, use a new `Client` class as demonstratedd below**.
+It is used as a wrapper to the API. **Do not use the BaseClient as it is, use a new `Client` class as demonstrated below**.
 Commands in the BaseClient should call the private `BaseClient._http_request` method.
 ## Initiate the BaseClient
 #### Parameters: